 Vera pulled Naren along.

-A carcass of a creature that was too burned to be recognized sat in the middle, taking up a fourth of the entire space.
-Right next to it was a man.
+A carcass of a creature, too burned to be recognized in the middle, taking up a fourth of the space.
+A shallow stream cutting the white stone floor beside it.

 "Freak."